topbitdu/progne_tapera/README.md

 10. Define the .form_options method as: ``form_options(&block)``
 11. Define the .deserialize method as: ``deserialize(value)``
 12. Define the .serialize method as: ``serialize(value)``

+### Enum Config concern

+The Enum Config concern do the following tasks for the includer automatically:
+1. Include the Enum List concern
+2. Define the .enum method as: ``enum(name = nil)``